Loading...

 How to consume peanut butter, toasted sour dough bread without glucose spikes

-Opt for whole grain or multi-grain bread instead of sourdough to introduce more fiber and nutrients, which can help moderate blood sugar levels.
+Look for whole grain sourdough bread, which contains more fiber and can help moderate blood sugar levels.

 Stay Hydrated

-Drink plenty of water throughout the day as hydration can affect blood sugar levels and digestion.
+Drink plenty of water, as hydration can play a role in maintaining stable blood sugar levels.

 healthspan-mbl